tony-waters/tony-waters.github.io/_posts/2025-02-01-three-ways-with-jpa-one-to-one.md

 D	FK + unique	Customer	No	No
 E	Shared PK	Profile	No	Yes

-The five variants below differ only in how the database relationship is mapped.
+The five variants below differ in how the database relationship is mapped.
-The domain model — a Customer with a Profile — remains essentially the same.
+The domain model — a Customer with a Profile — remains mostly the same.
+The only exception is the last variant, E.
+Here Customer does not know about Profile.

+## Understanding Lazy Loading in @OneToOne relationships

 ## Variant A: Foreign Key in Customer